 Unfortunately, the excise tax was slashed in 2018 to less than half of its prior rate.
 Congress passed one-year extensions restoring the tax the following two years, but failed to act in 2021, costing the fund tens of millions of dollars and putting its future solvency at risk.

 The Black Lung Association worked with partners like Appalachian Voices, Appalachian Citizens’ Law Center, United Mine Workers of America, and Blue Green Alliance to try to convince Congress to pass a 10-year extension of the excise tax.

 In the spring of 2021, Democrats began working on a budget reconciliation bill — a type of legislation that can pass the Senate with only 51 votes, instead of the usual 60.
 Given the makeup of the Senate, this would allow a budget bill to pass on party lines.
-Early versions of the sweeping legislation, known as the Build Back Better Act, t included a four-year extension of the excise tax — not ideal, but better than nothing.
+Early versions of the sweeping legislation, known as the Build Back Better Act, included a four-year extension of the excise tax — not ideal, but better than nothing.
 But that broader Build Back Better package died because of opposition from Sen. Joe Manchin, D-W.Va.

 But then came the surprise announcement this July that Manchin had reached a deal with Senate Majority Leader Chuck Schumer for a new, smaller version of Build Back Better called the Inflation Reduction Act.

-Along with the bill’s historic climate investments (and some harmful concessions to the fossil fuel industry and other complications), was unexpected good news: a permanent extension of the black lung excise tax at its full, historic rate.
+Along with the bill’s historic climate investments (and some harmful concessions to the fossil fuel industry and other problems), was unexpected good news: a permanent extension of the black lung excise tax at its full, historic rate.